The King of Fighters XII: Development

 At the Arcade Operators Union Amusement Expo (AOU) 2008, the game was first announced.
 SNK decided to create the new graphics during 2005 and 2006, and commented that they spent more than three times longer developing it than the previous game.
 A location test was scheduled in April, but it was canceled since SNK was looking at games made by other companies.
 They mentioned that if they released in April 2008, they would have developed the game with less than 20 characters.
 As such, they decided to wait for more information from the location test.
 In March 2009, Ignition Entertainment confirmed they would release the home version of the game worldwide for PS3 and Xbox 360.
 Shane Bettenhausen, Director of Business Development with Ignition, commented that they made the release worldwide in order to commemorate The King of Fighters 15th anniversary.

-All the sprites used in previous games were dropped and replaced with new high-definition sprites s to create the "ultimate 2D fighting game".
-It was later revealed at AOU 2008 that KOF XII would use newly drawn 2D sprites on detailed 2D backgrounds.
-Producer Masaaki Kukino informed Kotaku that the game is one hundred percent hand drawn, there being no cel shading in the game.
-The renewals for the sprites were made due to negative reaction from the remake of The King of Fighters '94.
-Kukino added that each character took between sixteen and seventeen months to be done by 10 designers together along with Nona, who revised them.
-There were only 20 playable characters for the arcade version, the lowest number ever in a game from the series.
+In order to create the "ultimate 2D fighting game", SNK dropped all their old art and start again, It was later revealed at AOU 2008 that KOF XII would use newly drawn 2D sprites on detailed 2D backgrounds.
+Producer Masaaki Kukino informed Kotaku that the game is one hundred percent hand drawn, there being no cel shading in the game. due to negative reaction from the remake of The King of Fighters '94.
+Each character took between sixteen and seventeen months to be done by 10 designers together.
+However, this led to game having lowest amount of playable characters.